Skip to main content

 The Salesforce family page shows information about all related services from Salesforce, providing a consolidated view that helps you find optimization opportunities across the Salesforce family subscriptions.

-In addition to the information shown on the Family page for all other product families in SaaS, the Salesforce family page includes additional capabilities such as:
+In addition to the information shown on the Family page for all other product families in SaaS, the Salesforce family page includes additional capabilities.

 note